If you’ve visited The Farmer’s Lamp before, you know where we stand on the GMO issue. But why do we feel this way?

 One thing GMOs have accomplished is the increased use of pesticides and herbicides.
 This has led to “super weeds” and “super bugs”.
 As these adapt to the herbicides and pesticides, farmers are required to use higher doses.
 These higher doses lead to more resistance which leads to more chemical use….
 You see where this circle goes.

-The idea that the dangerous properties of GMO food does not carry over into its fruit is ludicrous.
+The idea that the dangerous properties of GMO food do not carry over into its fruit is ludicrous.
 That’s like saying spraying your crops with herbicides doesn’t contaminate the resulting fruit.
 With many companies testing their products for glyphosate, it’s been proven it’s in the food supply.

 The myth of no studies